-Contributory items are those individual elements within the area that have heritage significance, either as heritage items or contributory items.
-Contributory items are the buildings and structures, landscape elements, landmarks or other townscape features either gutters that contribute to the overall heritage significance.
+Contributory items are those individual elements within the area that have heritage significance either as heritage items or contributory items.
+Contributory items are the buildings and structures, landscape elements, landmarks or other townscape features such as historic kerbs and gutters that contribute to the overall heritage significance of the Watsons Bay HCA.